-On July 21, 2005, Boston Properties, Inc., as general partner of the Company declared a special cash distribution of \$2.50 per OP Unit payable on October 31, 2005 to unitholders of record as of the close of business on September 30, 2005.
-The holders of Series Two Preferred Units of limited partnership interest in the Company will participate (in accordance with the terms of the Series Two Preferred Units) in the special distribution on an as-converted basis.
-Because the holders of options to purchase shares of Boston Properties, Inc.'s Common Stock are not eligible to receive dividends, Boston Properties, Inc. approved adjustments that are intended to ensure that its employees, directors and other persons who hold such stock options are not disadvantaged by the planned special cash distribution.
+On July 21, 2005, the Board of Directors of the Company declared a special cash dividend of \$2.50 per share of Common Stock payable on October 31, 2005 to shareholders of record as of the close of business on September 30, 2005.
+The holders of Series Two Preferred Units of limited partnership interest in the Operating Partnership will participate (in accordance with the terms of the Series Two Preferred Units) in the special dividend on an as-converted basis along with the holders of OP Units.
+Because the holders of options to purchase shares of the Company's Common Stock are not eligible to receive dividends, the Company's Board of Directors approved adjustments that are intended to ensure that its employees, directors and other persons who hold such stock options are not disadvantaged by the planned special cash dividend.